whad-team/whad-client/doc/source/ble/index.rst

     # Display target profile
     print(target)

-The :class:`whad.domain.ble.profile.device.PeripheralDevice` also provides some methods to iterate over services and characteristics:
+The :class:`whad.ble.profile.device.PeripheralDevice` also provides some methods to iterate over services and characteristics:

 .. code-block:: python